julewczka/cluster-ansible/readme.md

 - K8S-WORKER-X: ip or fqdn of your k8s workers

 You need to define a worker node env variable for each worker node in the cluster.

+## Container runtime

+Containerd is installed as container runtime engine for this setup.
+You can choose another container runtime by replacing `roles/containerd` and its subfolders.

+## Network addon

+[Weave Net](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) addon is being used as network plugin for K8s.
+You can choose another network policy provider by replacing the daemonset in `roles/master/files/`.